The Adderall Crash & Nootropic Comeback: Summary

 To continue the Newtonian principle of actions and reactions, Adderall is an intense action.
 Countering with nootropics and other “natural” substances obviously doesn’t match Adderall with equal force.
 Which is why we need to also lend consideration to a more Darwinian viewpoint: Survive, damn you!
 Stay fit and survive!

 Sterilizing the Adderall side effects with nootropic substances is one thing.

 Fostering a healthy mind and body to reduce crash risk altogether is another.

-For more on the subject of positive life routines, check out my Best Nootropic Supplements to Buy in 2019 list.
+For more on the subject of positive life routines, check out my Best Pre-Made Nootropic Supplements list.
 And be sure to comment any thoughts, questions, personal anecdotes, haikus, snafus, etc. down below!